rfresh2/MCProtocolLib/README.md

 Precompiled artifacts are only available on [JitPack](https://jitpack.io/#rfresh2/MCProtocolLib/)

 ## Building the Source
-MCProtocolLib uses Maven to manage dependencies.
-Simply run 'mvn clean install' in the source's directory.
+MCProtocolLib uses Gradle to manage dependencies.
+Simply run '.\gradlew build' in the source's directory.

 ## License
 MCProtocolLib is licensed under the **[MIT license](http://www.opensource.org/licenses/mit-license.html)**.